2014 Greenlandic Football Championship

 The 2014 Coca-Cola GM was the 44th edition of the Greenlandic Men's Football Championship.
-The final round was held in Nuuk from August 4 to 9.
+The final round was held in Nuuk from 4 to 9 August.
 It was won by B-67 Nuuk for the third consecutive time and for the tenth time in its history.

 Qualifying stage

 North Greenland

 All matches were played in Uummannaq.

 NB Some match results are unavailable.

 Disko Bay

 All matches were played in Qeqertarsuaq.

 Central Greenland

 All matches were played in Maniitsoq.

-NB Nuuk IL qualified for the final Round as hosts.
+NB Nuuk IL qualified for the Final Round as hosts.

 East Greenland

 NB TM-62 withdrew for financial reasons and were replaced by Nagtoralik Paamiut (South Greenland runners-up).

 South Greenland

 All matches were played in Qaqortoq.